Salvatore Ferragamo (1898-1960). Famous Italian shoemaker. The 11th, out of 14 children, born in Bonito. A small village about 160 miles from Naples.

 Immigration to the U.S.

 It all started when the property manager at the American Film Company complained about the boots worn in the western movies.
 He believed, if they were easy to wear, the styling was no good, if the style was attractive, they hurt the feet of the actors.
 Ferragamo offered his services and produced boots for the manager.
 This was a success and the director Cecil B. De Mille said, “We would have won the West sooner if we had had your boots.”
-It was the start of Ferragamo’s career.
+Salvatore and his brothers Girolamo, Seconding, and Alfonso opened their first shop in the center of Santa Barbara.

 Shoemaker of the Stars